ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Additionally, the registry is to be initialized with the following entry for Private Use.

+Value:
-* Value: 0xFF00-0xFFFF
+: 0xFF00-0xFFFF

+Name:
-* Name: Private Use
+: Private Use

+Token Structure:
-* Token Structure: The contents of the Token structure in {{redemption}}
+: The contents of the Token structure in {{redemption}}

-* Token Key Encoding: N/A
+Token Key Encoding:
+: N/A

+TokenChallenge Structure:
-* TokenChallenge Structure: The contents of the TokenChallenge structure in {{challenge}}
+: The contents of the TokenChallenge structure in {{challenge}}

-* Publicly Verifiable: N/A
+Publicly Verifiable:
+: N/A

-* Public Metadata: N/A
+Public Metadata:
+: N/A

-* Private Metadata: N/A
+Private Metadata:
+: N/A

+Nk:
-* Nk: N/A
+: N/A

+Nid:
-* Nid: N/A
+: N/A

+Reference:
-* Reference: This document
+: This document

+Notes:
-* Notes: None
+: None
+{: spacing="compact"}

 {{ISSUANCE}} defines other non-grease entries for this registry.